What Does a Medical Lab Technician Do? (A Closer Look)

 You’ve heard about the exciting career opportunity in the healthcare industry, but you don’t exactly picture yourself as a nurse.
 It’s important to know that not all healthcare careers involve direct patient care.
 There are in-demand opportunities in the field that allow you to work behind-the-scenes while still having a positive impact on people’s health.

-Becoming a medical lab tech (MLT) is one of those opportunities.
-The bright future of this field is indicated by the 18 percent projected increase in jobs through 2024, according to the Bureau of Labor Statistics (BLS).
-This is more than twice the average rate for all occupations.
+Becoming a medical lab technician is one of those opportunities.
+The bright future of this field is indicated by the 14 percent projected increase in employment for medical lab techs through 2026, according to the Bureau of Labor Statistics (BLS).1 That’s twice the projected national average for all occupations.

-What role does a medical lab tech play in the healthcare field?
+What role does a medical lab technician play in the healthcare field?

 Now let’s get into some more specific job duties.

-What does a medical lab tech actually do?
+What does a medical lab technician do exactly?

-You know medical lab techs perform lab tests, but what does that actually mean?
+You know medical lab technicians perform lab tests, but what does that actually mean?

-Simply put, these tests are chemical analyses of body fluids–such as blood or urine–using a microscope or automatic analyzer.
-These tools help MLTs detect abnormalities or diseases, using a computer to enter their findings throughout the process.
-These chemical analyses are considered to be a core job duty, but MLTs also use mechanical and electrical devices to ensure their test results conform to specifications.
+Simply put, these tests are chemical analyses of body fluids–such as blood or urine–using a microscope or other advanced lab equipment.
+These tools help medical lab techs detect abnormalities or diseases, which are then recorded and reported in computer systems.
+These chemical analyses are considered to be a core job duty, but they also use mechanical and electrical devices to ensure their test results conform to specifications.

-Medical lab technicians are also tasked with the following:
+Medical lab technicians are also tasked with the following:2

-- Setting up, maintaining, calibrating, cleaning and testing the sterility of medical lab equipment
+- Setting up, maintaining, calibrating, cleaning and testing the sterility of lab equipment

 - Preparing solutions or reagents to be combined with samples